Javiera-L/white_star_line/README.md

 ## Repository Contents
 Files included in the repository are as follows.
 * `whitestarMain.py` : This is the main file of the programme.
 * `icebergidentifier.py` : Builds the IcebergIdentifier() class, that uses the radar and lidar data to identify the icebergs on the map and calculate their volumes/masses.
-Uses the [depth first search algorithm](https://en.wikipedia.org/wiki/Depth-first_search) to identify positions of the icebergs.
 * `ice.py` : Builds a simple class: Iceberg().
 Each Iceberg() instance stores data for a single iceberg, assesses whether it is towable or not, and creates a map that highlights towable icebergs as green, red otherwise.
 * `radar2.txt` : The radar file has per m2 values of between 0 and 255.
 A value of 100 or above is ice.
 The area will be 300m by 300m.
 * `lidar2.txt` : The radar file has per m2 values of between 0 and 255.
 One Lidar unit equals 10cm height.
 The area will be 300m by 300m.